RalZareck/Ethereum-for-Healthcare/README.md

 ## Prerequisits

-We have used Ubuntu 18.04.5 (64bit) in a Virtual Machine (VirtualBox for example) to build this private network.
+We have used **Ubuntu 18.04.5 (64bit)** in a Virtual Machine (VirtualBox for example) to build this private network.

 First, we will have to install Go Implementation of Ethereum, named "Geth".

-To do this, we will add a PPA (Personal Package Archives) tour our apt repositories:
+To do this, we will add a PPA (Personal Package Archives) to our apt repositories:
 ```
 ~$ sudo add-apt-repository -y ppa:ethereum/ethereum
 ```